 This time of year, Cub Scouts are looking forward to a winter wonderland.
 They have visions of snowy days with sledding and hot cocoa.
 And they dream of staying home from school for snow days.
 Build on this vision with a Winter Wonderland theme for your pack or den program.

 You can modify games you play to have objects represent snow or ice.
 For example, if you are doing a relay where your Tigers blow cotton balls along a table with a straw, call it a snowball instead of a cotton ball.

 If you are in an area where you regularly have snow, plan an afternoon of sledding for your pack or den.
 Here in Missouri, we are never sure if we are going to get rain or snow or ice, but if we do get good sledding snow, my boys have been known to call their patrol or den for an impromptu sledding outing.
 Or get together for a snowman building contest.
 Cub Scouts could also go ice skating together.

 These are just a few ideas to get you started.
-I’ll add more posts to the list on the right as the month progresses.
+I’ll add more posts to the list below.
 And remember, if you are doing winter sports or winter outdoor activities with your Scouts, remember to follow the the Guide to Safe Scouting.

 Cub Scouts can make this craft to brighten up a holiday table.
 They can decorate the napkin rings any way they want.